Common Nursing Application Mistakes

 May 3, 2022

 There are few things dreaded more in life than the college application.
 Of course, in the end, applying to nursing school is worth it.
-You’re following your dreams to become a registered nurse, but the process itself can be daunting — so much so that hundreds of applications go unfinished every year.
+Whether you’re beginning your healthcare journey with our ASN program, pursuing a traditional BSN degree or accelerated BSN program, advancing through our RN to BSN program, or reaching higher with an MSN degree, you’re following your dreams, but the process itself can be daunting — so much so that hundreds of applications go unfinished every year.
 We also know that of the thousands of submitted nursing school applications in Utah, many common mistakes go unnoticed, meaning that plenty of qualified, passionate candidates don’t get into an RN program.

 Of course, it doesn’t have to be this way!
 By knowing what to do, and by avoiding these common mistakes when you apply to nursing school, you’ll not only get your application in with time to spare, you’ll also ace it.